Skip to Content

 Young woman with a worried look on her face drives in the rain at night

-Here’s what you need to do if you’re being followed in your car:
+Below are actions you can take if you’re being followed in your car.

 #1 - Verify that you’re being followed.